 4. Installation of software on the device for production

 The OEM manufacturer should provide instructions on where to install the new software on the device and how to automatically start it.
 Perhaps there is an existing watchdog mechanism to integrate to.
 Or a custom can be installed.

 5. Installation of unique device id and keys for production

 The majority of Nabto devices have unique information installed at the factory: The Nabto customer provides lists of Nabto device ids and cryptographic keys obtained from Nabto to the OEM manufacturer who installs a unique pair on each device.
 Most manufacturers support this process as some other pieces of unique information are installed anyway on each device (e.g., mac address or serial number).

-Some manufacturers do not allow installation of per device unique information and insist on shipping identical firmwares.
-In this scenario Nabto must be provisioned at runtime – discuss different approaches to accomplishing this with a Nabto solution architect.
-Also see section 9 “uNabto Device Security” in TEN036 “Security in Nabto Solutions”.
+Some manufacturers do not allow installation of per device unique information and insist on shipping identical firmware.
+In this scenario, Nabto must be provisioned at runtime – discuss different approaches to accomplishing this with a Nabto solution architect.
+Also, see section 9 “uNabto Device Security” in TEN036 “Security in Nabto Solutions”.

 6. Factory reset

 Clarify with the OEM manufacturer how factory reset affects the installed software and any id/key pair.
 Ideally, both should be installed in a way that is not affected by the factory reset.
 On the other hand, also consider security issues related to the device recycling process.
 These issues are described in more detail in section 9.3 “Factory Reset and Device Recycling” of TEN036 “Security in Nabto Solutions”.